-- The Holy Spirit is also referred to as "the Spirit" and "Spirit of Yahweh" and "Spirit of truth." - Because the Holy Spirit is God, he is absolutely holy, infinitely pure, and morally perfect in all his nature and in everything he does. - Along with the Father and the Son, the Holy Spirit was active in creating the world. - When God's Son, Jesus, returned to heaven, God sent the Holy Spirit to his people to lead them, teach them, comfort them, and enable them to do God's will. - The Holy Spirit guided Jesus and he guides those who believe in Jesus.
+The Holy Spirit is also referred to as "the Spirit" and "Spirit of Yahweh" and "Spirit of truth."
+Because the Holy Spirit is God, he is absolutely holy, infinitely pure, and morally perfect in all his nature and in everything he does.
+Along with the Father and the Son, the Holy Spirit was active in creating the world.

+When God's Son, Jesus, returned to heaven, God sent the Holy Spirit to his people to lead them, teach them, comfort them, and enable them to do God's will.
+The Holy Spirit guided Jesus and he guides those who believe in Jesus.

-- This term could simply be translated with the words used to translate "holy" and "spirit." - Ways to translate this term could also include "Pure Spirit" or "Spirit who is Holy" or "God the Spirit."
+This term could simply be translated with the words used to translate "holy" and "spirit."
+Ways to translate this term could also include "Pure Spirit" or "Spirit who is Holy" or "God the Spirit."

-(See also: holy, spirit, God, Lord, God the Father, Son of God, gift)
+(See also: holy, spirit, God, lord, God the Father, Son of God, gift)

-- 1 Samuel 10:10

-- 1 Thessalonians 04:7-8

-- Acts 08:17

-- Galatians 05:25

-- Genesis 01:1-2

-- Isaiah 63:10

-- Job 33:04

-- Matthew 12:31

-- Matthew 28:18-19

-- Psalms 051:10-11
+1 Samuel 10:10 1 Thessalonians 04:7-8 Acts 08:17 Galatians 05:25 Genesis 01:1-2 Isaiah 63:10 Job 33:04 Matthew 12:31 Matthew 28:18-19 Psalms 051:10-11 the Lord Jesus

-• Strong's: H3068, H6944, H7307, G40, G4151
+Strong's: H3068, H6944, H7307, G40, G4151

-Holy Spirit, Spirit, Spirit of God, Spirit of the Lord, Spirit of the Lord Yahweh
+Holy Spirit, Spirit of God, Spirit of the Lord, Spirit of the Lord Yahweh Iesus

-Jesus

-Related Ideas:

-the Lord Jesus

-Facts:

 Jesus is God's Son.
 The name "Jesus" means "Yahweh saves."

 In a miraculous way, the Holy Spirit caused the eternal Son of God to be born as a human being.
 His mother was told by an angel to call him "Jesus" because he was destined to save people from their sins.
 Jesus did many miracles that revealed that he is God and that he is the Christ, or the Messiah.

-Translation Suggestions:

-• In many languages "Jesus" is spelled in a way that keeps the sounds or spelling as close to the original as possible.
+In many languages "Jesus" is spelled in a way that keeps the sounds or spelling as close to the original as possible.
 For example, "Jesu," "Jezus," "Yesus", and "Hesu" are some of the ways that this name is translated into different languages.
+Also consider how this names are spelled in a nearby local or national language.

-(See also: Christ, God, God the Father, high priest, kingdom of God, Mary, Savior, Son of God)
+(See also: Christ, God, God the Father, high priest, kingdom of God, Mary, Savior.
+Son of God)